Jumai01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp "Used for changing group owner of a file" chown vincent;staff * :Used for chamging owner of group: chown vincent:staff _hello "Used for changing owner of a group"
+chgrp "Used for changing group owner of a file" chown vincent;staff * :Used for chamging owner of group: chown vincent:staff _hello "Used for changing owner of a group" chown --from=oldfile new file "Used for changing file owner if the owner exists"